We all have a dream that lifts us above our worries in times of need, this is mine.

-I stepped inside my favorite dream.
-As my first foot fell lightly on the crest a rooftop, my balance faltered.
-I planted my second foot more firmly on the asphalt shingles of the descending slope.
-Then steadied my hold on the surroundings.
+I stepped inside my favorite dream, and as my first foot fell lightly on the crest a rooftop, my balance faltered.
+I planted my other foot firmly on the asphalt shingles of the descending slope, then steadied my hold on the surroundings.
 Once steadied, my eyes roamed the world I just entered.
-Approximately a second passed before I discovered I had successfully landed in the neighborhood where I grew up.
+Approximately a second passed before I discovered I had successfully landed in the neighborhood where I spent my childhood.

 The happiest days of my life appeared before me as I stared across the two rows of houses and the alleyway, which separated them.
-Wide-eyed, I remembered walking atop that fence between the houses and building a fort inside the alley.
-I thought I heard the sound of children's laughter, and then my dream settled comfortably over my shoulders as the memories swelled inside my mind.
+Wide-eyed, I remembered walking atop that fence between the houses and building a fort inside the alley that lay behind them.
+I thought I heard the sound of children's laughter, and then my dream settled comfortably over my shoulders with memories swelling inside my mind.

-The house upon which I stood held my fondest recollections.
-I crashed through the barriers, which protected my conscious thought from the painful memories of having to leave.
-Then, suddenly, I heard my friends calling to me from their backyards.
-I almost answered.
+The house upon which I stood held fond recollections.
+I crashed through the barriers, which protected my conscious thought from the painful memories of having left.
+Then, I heard my friends calling to me from their backyards, and I almost answered.

-As familiarity settled in, I found myself searching for that which I knew would be nearby.
+As familiarity nestled in, I found myself searching for that which I knew would be nearby.
 Then my eyes fell upon it.
-A sturdy basket, woven from small tree branches into a four-foot by two-foot frame to waist height.
+It was a sturdy basket, woven from small tree branches into a four-foot by two-foot frame to waist height.
 It sat atop the flat metal awning, which shielded our patio from the hot midday sun.

 I shuffled my way down the roof's slope to the edge of the awning.
-Standing there, I felt my boyhood curiosity well inside me once more, and I bravely stepped out onto the corrugated metal.
-I teetered as the metal creaked.
-Then, I remembered I was in a dream and wouldn't let myself be hurt.
+Standing there, I felt my boyhood curiosity well inside me, and I bravely stepped out onto the corrugated metal.
+I halted as the metal creaked.
+Then, I remembered I was in a dream and wouldn't let myself fall.
 So, I ventured to the side of the basket.

-Then I found myself tugging with my arms desperately, changing the course of my flight.
-The basket lifted once more, and I took off like a shot.
-The wind brushed my hair flat atop of my head.
-When I leaned into the wind, the basket followed.
-When I lifted, it rose, and when my shoulders dropped, it fell.
+Then I tugged with my arms in desperation, changing the course of my flight.
+The basket lifted once more, and I shot through the sky.
+The wind laid my hair flat atop of my head when I leaned into the wind, and the basket followed.
+With each pull, it rose, and when my shoulders dropped, it fell.
 I soared through the heavens, past birds on the fly.
 I zoomed over treetops, loosening leaves to the ground.
-I was free, and without a tether to the Earth below, but my child-like innocence urged me on.
-The sky was mine and mine alone.
+I was free, almost fearless, and without a tether to the Earth, while my child-like innocence urged me on.
+The sky belonged to me and me alone.

-I abandoned my worries to the wind that pushed my cheeks toward my ears, and I soared through the sky.
+I abandoned my worries to the wind as it flattened my ears to my head, and I soared through the sky.
 Confidence swelled inside me as I flew above the blustery sky, then I banked over my shoulder toward the shrinking world below.
-I commanded my universe, so naught could do me harm.
+I commanded this universe so that naught could do me harm.
 I zoomed toward a field plowed in rows, then lifted my chariot above the vineyards just before I crashed through the grapes.
 My flight guided by thought more than pulling and tugging, I found myself invincible, and alone in the heavens.

-As I stepped from the shower, the light, streaming through the window, seemed brighter.
+As I stepped from the shower, the light, streaming through my bathroom window seemed brighter.
 Each breath of air seemed cleaner, even sweeter as it rolled across my tongue.
-My mood was worry-free and cheerful to boot.
+My mood had become worry-free and cheerful.
 I couldn't shake the smile from my face and couldn't remember from where it came.
-As I dressed, I heard a joyful tune and found that it ushered from my own lips as I whistled and hummed.
+As I dressed, I heard a joyful tune and found it ushering from my own lips as I whistled and hummed.
 The day brightened before me, and I actually looked forward to confronting it.